accamamuhammad/five.zero/README.md

-📍👨🏽‍💻💸
+# 📍👨🏽‍💻💸

-# Application Name: 5.0 / five.zero / 5.zero / five.0
+# Application Name: 5.zero

-- Description: An Application that takes pdf files (class notes) as input and outputs a summary of them in pdf or image form as output, or outputs past questions
+Description: An Application that takes pdf files (class notes) as input and outputs a summary of them in pdf or image form as output, or outputs past questions

 ### Actions of the Application